Duke University's Endowment

-For the year ending June 30, 2012, the LTP achieved a one-year return of 1.0%.
-During that time frame, the MSCI All Country World Index (which measures global equity markets) returned negative 6.5%, the Russell 3000 Index returned 3.8%, and the Barclays Capital Aggregate Index earned 7.5%.
+For the year ending June 30, 2016, the LTP achieved a one-year return of -2.6%.
+During that time frame, the MSCI All Country World Index (which measures global equity markets) returned -3.7%, and the Barclays Capital Aggregate Index earned 6%.

 The university employs spending and investment policies designed to provide a stable flow of support for the university’s annual operations while preserving the future purchasing power of the endowment.

-The spending rate is approved by the Board of Trustees and is currently 5.5% of the average value of Long Term Pool units over the three previous calendar year-ends.
+The spending rate policy is approved by the Board of Trustees.
+Under this policy, the rate is 5.5% of the average value of Long Term Pool units over the three previous calendar year-ends.
 A 5.75% rate is used for funds that support financial aid.
-In years of particularly high or low returns, the Board of Trustees may limit or supplement this payout to help smooth the effect of market fluctuations while allowing Duke to build its endowment over time.
+These rates are subject to a 10% maximum annual growth to help smooth the effect of market fluctuations, while allowing Duke to build its endowment over time.

-As of June 30, 2012, about 21% of the endowment was designated for support of financial aid and 19% was designated for support of specific faculty positions.
+As of June 30, 2016, about 22% of the endowment was designated for support of financial aid, and 19% was designated for support of specific faculty positions.
 Nearly one-third of the endowment was designated for unrestricted support of the university or one of its schools or budget centers.